 series of sculptures made of various books

-We call for an advance towards a post-literate world when reading and the eye will no longer remain virtually the exclusive means through which we obtain and process information.
-This libricidic gesture is aimed toward the return to a broader, more balanced cognitive capacity that will allow for a more ready acceptance of realities that are inefable and unseen.
+Sculptured out of burned books, Totems are objects of veneration that embody the complex relationship of love, hate, scorn and awe that we carry towards the written word.
+They belong to a post-literate world where reading and the eye no longer remain the exclusive means through which knowledge is obtained and processed.
+This libricidic gesture is aimed toward the return to a broader, more balanced cognitive capacity that will allow acceptance of realities that are ineffable and unseen.